HEmile/neurosymbolic-diffusion/expressive/experiments/rsbench/README.md

-README from original repository below.
+NeSyDM authors: The README below is from the original repository at https://github.com/unitn-sml/rsbench-code/tree/main/rsseval.
+The LICENSE in this directory is also taken from the original repository.

 # Evaluate models on "A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts"